-What is a TB skin test?
-The TB skin test (PDF) is used to find out if someone has been exposed to the TB germ.
-The test involves putting a small needle just under the skin of the forearm and injecting a small amount fluid.
-After 48-72 hours, a health care provider will read (interpret) the skin test and a look for a bump (induration).
-A TB skin test is said to be positive if a bump or induration of a certain size has developed where the needle was given.
+The TB skin test is used to find out if someone has been exposed to TB.
+It involves injecting a small amount of fluid (Tubersol®) under the skin of the formarm.
+After 48-72 hours, a health care provider will read the skin test and a look for a bump (induration) where the needle was given.
+A TB skin test is positive if a bump (induration) of a certain size has developed.

 Who should have a TB skin test?